-In South West Wales the population are served by a network with Morriston Hospital as the hub site and spoke services provided in several hospitals in Hywel Dda and Swansea Bay University Health Boards areas.
+In South West Wales the population are served by a a network with Morriston Hospital as the hub site and spoke services provided in several hospitals in Hywel Dda and Swansea Bay University Health Boards areas.

-12. Do doctors support the change?
+12. Do our doctors support these changes?

-As part of the process leading up to the engagement, for a number of years, we have spoken to our vascular teams to understand their views and receive their input.
+As part of the process leading up to the engagement, for a number of years, we have been talking to our vascular teams to understand their views and receive their input.
 People who work within our existing vascular services tell us that they support having the service provided as a part of a vascular network with one arterial 'Hub' and a number of non-arterial 'Spokes'.
-We have been talking to NHS staff across South East Wales throughout the process of engagement, consultation and we will continue to consult with staff during its implementation.
+We will continue to talk to NHS staff across South East Wales throughout the process of engagement, consultation and implementation.